-This is in contrast to Project Orca which will: 1) Sign a BAA; 2) Encrypt email both in transit and at rest; and 3) Allow your patients to read their emails directly from their inbox with no extra steps.
+This is in contrast to Paubox Marketing which will: 1) Sign a BAA; 2) Encrypt email both in transit and at rest; and 3) Allow your patients to read their emails directly from their inbox with no extra steps.

 Meeting the growing need of HIPAA compliant email marketing

 Presenting to Health Insurance Executives at the Waldorf Astoria Hotel.
 Chicago, Illinois